SwiftUI Text Alignment

 Multiline text alignment, when you need to be specific.

-If you’re working with a design that requires you to specifically align multi-line text objects, SwiftUI makes it very simple with the use of .multilineTextAlignment() which allows us to pass in one of the modifiers shown above.
+If you’re working with a design that requires you to specifically align multi-line text objects, SwiftUI makes it very simple with the use of .multilineTextAlignment()

 In conclusion, SwiftUI makes it simple to align text along various axes with the use of modifiers.
 We can also align multi-line text objects with the use of a single modifier.